 The Gnomon Workshop

-Students access The Gnomon Workshop library of over 300 instructional videos featuring experts from the visual effects industries.
+Full-time program students may access the Gnomon Workshop library of over 300 instructional videos featuring experts from the visual effects industries.
 Students can review tutorials covering “design, drawing, painting, modeling, texturing, rigging effects, and animation” among others.

 Check out production equipment including digital cameras, lighting rigs, grip material and more.
 For questions or to reserve items, contact the Systems Engineers for more information at firstname.lastname@example.org.